 A benchmarked document QA system for PDF and DOCX files that combines hybrid retrieval, document structure intelligence, reranking, and citation-aware grounded answers.
+On a 150 question evaluation held-out question suite, it produced zero false-support claims and correctly abstained on every unanswerable question.
+A 6–20% reduced hallucination when compared to OpenAI File Search and Vectara.

 Problem